gardener/gardener/docs/usage/supported_k8s_versions.md

 ## Seed cluster versions

 The minimum version of a seed cluster that can be connected to Gardener is **`1.20.x`**.
+Please note that Gardener does not support `1.25` seeds yet.

 ## Shoot cluster versions